 “How do I get fit and healthy?”

-“Why do my workout plans change to nothing?”
+“Why do my exercise plans fizzle?

 We’re going to solve these common questions right NOW.
 There’s one huge mistake that we make with this whole “getting in shape” thing, and those questions above are a clue to the error.
 Erasing this single mistake opens a whole new world of actually getting fit — and liking it.
 But what IS the mistake?